facelessuser/coloraide/docs/src/markdown/plugins/index.md

 !!! tip "Chromatic Adaptation"
     Color spaces do **not** perform chromatic adaptation.
 That is handled by the `Color` object.
 Color spaces should never change the white point, but simply provide the appropriate `BASE` linkage so that the color can resolve eventually to XYZ D65.
-Non D65 XYZ color spaces should all have `xyz-d65` as their base.
+Other XYZ color spaces should all have `xyz-d65` as their base.
 Chromatic adaptation should automatically occur on transitions between two XYZ spaces with different white points white points, e.g., `xyz-d65` to `xyz-d50`.